home-assistant/home-assistant.io/source/_components/switch.rfxtrx.markdown

 {% endconfiguration %}

 <p class='note warning'>
 This component and the [rfxtrx binary sensor](/components/binary_sensor.rfxtrx/) can steal each other's devices when setting the `automatic_add` configuration parameter to `true`.
-Set `automatic_add` only when you have some devices to add to your installation, otherwise leave it to `False`.
+Set `automatic_add` only when you have some devices to add to your installation, otherwise leave it to `false`.
 </p>

 <p class='note warning'>